bhave-harshal-3000/internship-search/README.md

-# DeafLink Scraper
+# Intern-Search

-DeafLink is a Python-based scraper suite focused on disability-friendly job and internship listings.
+Intern-Search is a Python-based scraper suite focused on disability-friendly job and internship listings.
 It collects opportunities from targeted sources and writes one Excel file per source into the output directory.

 ## Features